Good influence: how charities can work with digital influencers

 Charities keen to reach the tricky millennial audience really need to focus on digital channels.
 This is something that has been widely adopted in the private sector where tie-ups with YouTubers or other influencers to promote campaigns or brands are already commonplace.
 For younger audiences, digital influencers are both popular and trusted – considered an extension of their peer group rather than part of a remote and faceless corporation.
 That is, in “yoof” speak, “keepin’ it real”.

-At indaHash we have over 220,000 global influencers with a combined reach of over half a billion impressions making it a powerful potential conduit for your message.
-With the recent Cancer Research UK campaign, as with other charity campaigns we have run, it is the influencers themselves who decide which campaigns they want to support and commit to creating and sharing the content with their audiences.
+At indaHash we have over 220,000 global influencers with a combined reach of over half a billion impressions (state of May, 2017) making it a powerful potential conduit for your message.
+With the Cancer Research UK campaign, as with other charity campaigns we have run, it is the influencers themselves who decide which campaigns they want to support and commit to creating and sharing the content with their audiences.

 Ambassadors are already widely used in the charity sector and so using social influencers is a natural evolutionary path.
 And compared to other types of marketing it is extremely efficient – with indaHash you only pay for what you get and it is measurable, unlike many other forms of campaigning.
 In addition, the content or posts created by the influencers is “owned” by the brand or charity and so can be used again and again on your own social channels or future marketing campaigns.